 For more information, check out this training module on Open Adoption practices and protocols, or this great resource from the Richmond SPCA: A Guide to Create A Successful Adoption Experience.

 Screening vs. putting up barriers

 The second consideration is to evaluate your current criteria for adopters.
 Examine whether the things you are screening for are putting up barriers to adoption and preventing positive outcomes.
 Any restriction placed on an adoption should be done simply to increase the animal's overall chance for survival or to allow for a successful adoption.
-(For example, for a dog who’s an “escape artist,” there might be a requirement that his adopter’s yard have an eight-foot fence.)
+(For example, for a dog who’s an “escape artist,” there might be a requirement that his adopter’s yard have an eight-foot fence or other measures are put in place to keep the dog safe.)
 The following are some of the things typically used to screen adopters: